 Why is he not going?

-After the president's tweet, White House Deputy Press Secretary Sarah Huckabee Sanders acknowledged that the clashes between the administration and the media are the reason why Trump won't attend.
+Last year, Sanders acknowledged that the clashes between the administration and the media were the reason why Trump wouldn't attend.

 Has any other president skipped the dinner?